psyreactor/dms-gitlabNotifier/README.md

 ## Requirements

 - `glab` CLI installed and configured (authenticated) and available in PATH or referenced via `glabBinary` setting.
-- Optional: `jq` is NOT required because the plugin parses JSON internally.
+- `Font Awesome` (e.g. Font Awesome 6 Free) — required so the plugin icon displays correctly.

 ## How it works